 on June 13, 2011

-Just received word that Fantasmic in Disney’s Hollywood Studios will be returning to nightly performances starting on July 2nd through September 30th, 2011!
-Park hours have been adjusted as well, see below!
+Just received word that Fantasmic in Disney’s Hollywood Studios will be returning to nightly performances starting on July 2 and lasting through at least September 30, 2011!
+Park hours have been adjusted, as well.
+See below!
 UPDATE: our system now displays the most current park hours, but it’ll take a couple of days to update our Crowd Calendar and wait time models.

 Date: 7/6, 7/8, 7/13, 7/15, 7/20, 7/23, 7/27, 7/29, 8/1, 8/3, 8/5, 8/6, 8/10, 8/12, 8/13, 8/17, 8/19

 Update: Park close extended from 19:00 to 21:00 and added Fantasmic! at 21:00